 The Twelve Main Channels

-There are Twelve Main Channels which connect and pair with major organ energies.
-A Yin & Solid Organ Channel (e.g. Lung) will connect with a Yang & Hollow Organ Channel (e.g. Large Intestine):
+The Twelve Main Channels connect and pair with major Organ energies.
+So, a Yin & Solid Organ Channel (e.g. Lung) will connect with a Yang & Hollow Organ Channel (e.g. Large Intestine):

 - Lung Tai Yin connects with the Large Intestine Yang Ming